 Kame House: A Unique Guest House in Takahama

 In the past I’d always tried to stay in either a hotel or in an accommodation that offered a private room, but after staying at Kame House in Takahama near Wakasa-Wada Blue Flag Beach my eyes have been opened to the awesome experiences that can be had when staying in a shared living space!

 My time at Kame House was a positive experience from start to finish!
 The house, which is managed by the very kind host Mai, is a very traditional Japanese house that has been converted into a beach side accommodation.
 Located less than a minute from the beautiful Wakasa-Wada Beach and in Takahama old fishing district, it’s a great place to stay if you want to have some fun at the beach as well as try out some relaxing fishing at the harbor.

 Kame House has a maximum occupancy of 8 people, there is a private room which has space for 4 people and a mixed dormitory with 4 individual bunk beds.
 There are two private showers and and a restroom on the first floor, these are large tables, as well as a kitchen area for preparing your meals.
 Like in many homes across Japan you’ll have to take your shoes off at the entrance of the house.
 There aren’t any meals offered at Kame House but there is a restaurant and some grocery stores nearby.

-Of course I can’t guarantee that you’ll become friends with everyone you meet on your journey, but the hosts at Kame House have done an excellent job of creating a safe and friendly environment at this home.
-During my time at Kame House I was able to meet a girl who was biking across Japan, a Japanese student who was studying castles across Japan, and a friendly German family; I had a great time talking with these people.
-I’m confidant that your stay at Kame House will be just as great!
+Of course, I can’t guarantee that you’ll become friends with everyone you meet on your journey, but the hosts at Kame House have done an excellent job of creating a safe and friendly environment at this home.
+During my time at Kame House, I was able to meet a girl who was biking across Japan, a Japanese student who was studying castles across Japan, and a friendly German family; I had a great time talking with these people.
+I’m confident that your stay at Kame House will be just as great!

 Kame House Airbnb Reservation: here